Visyond/website-hugo/site/content/product-tour/product-tour.md

 FeaturesHeader: 'Product Tour'
 AddinCloudHeader: 'Work the Way You Like'
 summary:
-  - content: "Best for individual modelers and analysts who also need to present their work to stakeholders"
+  - content: 'If you want to keep using Excel, macros and other add-ins.'
     title: Excel Add-in
     image: /img/product-tour/excelAddinIcon.png
-  - content: "Best for teams that want secure internal and external collaboration on scenarios, analyses and dashboards"
+  - content: 'If you want to collaborate with internal and external stakeholders on scenarios, analyses and dashboards.'
     title: Cloud Platform
     image: /img/product-tour/cloudPlatformIcon.png
 infoBlockFirst:
   - benefitsList:
       - text: >-
-          Switch between scenarios to visualize how changes affect KPIs without the risk of breaking the model
+          Automate scenario management and analysis.
       - text: >-
-          Answer ‘what-if’ questions and quickly compare scenarios with user-friendly interfaces
+          Track assumptions and scenarios from your collaborators, and always know where the numbers are coming from.
       - text: Visualize the drivers that change between scenarios
       - text: >-
-          Share your insights with stakeholders via interactive dashboards, shielding them from sensitive or unnecessary information
+          Empower collaborators to test scenarios independently via  interactive dashboards, shielding them from information overload.
     descr: >-
-      **Create and compare scenarios on-the-fly with just a few clicks** during meetings or presentations, and quickly identify which business drivers change between scenarios.
+      Compare scenarios in real time with a few clicks during client meetings or presentations, and turn planning and forecasting into a truly collaborative experience.
     infoVideo: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
     infoVideoPoster: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.jpg'
-    subtitle: "Collaborative scenario budgeting and forecasting.\r\n<br>\nAutomated scenario planning.\r\n<br>\nScenario management and audit trail.\r"
+    subtitle: "Budgeting and forecasting.\r\n<br>\nScenario planning.\r\n<br>\nData and assumptions tracking.\r"
-    title: 'Create, Compare and Analyze Scenarios On-the-fly'
+    title: 'Analyze Scenarios On-the-fly'
   - benefitsList:
-      - text: Change assumptions and visualize how changes affect KPIs
       - text: >-
+          Add cells and charts from the spreadsheet to dashboards, and see how changes in inputs affect the outputs in real time.
+      - text: >-
-          Don’t worry about introducing accidental errors since changing data on the dashboard does not change the model
+          Your spreadsheet is safe: changing data on the dashboard does not change the spreadsheet.
+      - text: >-
+          Share only specific dashboards and scenarios with specific collaborators.
     descr: >-
-      **Create interactive, spreadsheet-driven calculators and dashboards,** and share with each stakeholder only what they need to see or interact with.<br><br>**Empower collaborators to test assumptions independently**
+      Securely share interactive, spreadsheet-driven dashboards, and empower collaborators to test assumptions independently without the risk of breaking the spreadsheet.
-      and self-serve on ‘what-if’ questions, while shielding them from sensitive or unnecessary information.
     infoVideo: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
     infoVideoPoster: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.jpg
-    subtitle: "Always up-to-date interactive dashboards.\r\n<br>\nSelf-service ‘what-if’ calculators.\r\n<br>\nStress-testing without touching the spreadsheet.\r"
+    subtitle: "Always up-to-date interactive dashboards.\r\n<br>\nTest scenarios without corrupting data.\r\n<br>\nSpreadsheet-driven ‘what-if’ calculators.\r"
-    title: Share Insights with Spreadsheet-driven Dashboards
+    title: Share Interactive Dashboards
   - benefitsList:
-      - text: Visualize the impact of important cells
+      - text: Visualize the impact of important cells with Tornado Analysis.
-      - text: Answer ‘what-if’ questions and compare scenarios
+      - text: Answer ‘what-if’ questions with Scenario Analysis.
-      - text: Visualize the drivers that change between scenarios
+      - text: Visualize the cells that change between scenarios with Scenario Waterfall Analysis.
-      - text: 'Analyze risks, run simulations and create forecasts '
+      - text: See how sensitive your model is to changes with Sensitivity Analysis.
+      - text: Analyze risks with Monte Carlo simulations.
       - text: >-
-          Slice and dice your data with customizable Pivots without additional data preparation
+          Get presentation-ready analysis charts and securely share them with collaborators.
-      - text: >-
+    descr: >-
-          Share the results of your analysis with stakeholders via interactive dashboards, shielding them from sensitive or unnecessary information
-    descr: "**Automate and carry out, in minutes, analyses that skilled professionals prepare in hours or days,** without accidentally changing your collaborators’ work or transferring data among multiple tools.\r<br><br>**Empower collaborators to contribute their own analyses in self-service mode,** without long manual setups and in the same environment where you carry out calculations and create visualizations."
+      Analyze important decision drivers in a few clicks, and empower collaborators to easily contribute their own analyses, in an integrated environment connecting the spreadsheet, analyses and dashboards in a single place.
     infoVideo: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
     infoVideoPoster: /video/Visualize the Impact of Important Business Drivers - Visyond.jpg
-    subtitle: "Collaborative analysis automation.\r\n<br>\nSelf-service stress-testing.\r\n<br>\nRisk analysis.\r"
+    subtitle: "Collaborative analysis.\r\n<br>\nSelf-service stress-testing.\r\n<br>\nMonte Carlo simulation.\r"
-    title: Visualize the Impact of Important Business Drivers
+    title: Automate Spreadsheet Analysis
   - benefitsList:
-      - text: Have better control over information flow and data privacy
+      - text: Protect sensitive data from unauthorized access.
       - text: >-
-          Shield specific collaborators from sensitive or unnecessary information
+          Hide the complexity of the spreadsheet behind easy-to-use interactive dashboards, exposing only relevant inputs collaborators can ‘play’ with.
       - text: >-
-          Empower stakeholders to self-serve on ‘what-if’ questions  without interacting with the spreadsheet directly
-      - text: >-
-          Simplify data gathering by sharing data-entry worksheets with collaborators without having them see the rest of the spreadsheet
+          Simplify data gathering by sharing data-entry worksheets with collaborators without exposing the rest of the spreadsheet.
     descr: >-
-      **Make collaboration easier, safer and less error-prone.** Eliminate the risk of accidental changes and data leakages by sharing only specific worksheets, reports and interactive dashboards with specific people.
+      Make collaboration easier and safer.
+Protect your spreadsheet from  accidental changes and unwanted access by sharing only specific worksheets and dashboards with specific collaborators.
     infoVideo: >-
       /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.mp4
     infoVideoPoster: >-
       /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.jpg
-    subtitle: "Secure data sharing and IP protection.\r\n<br>\nGranular access control.\r"
+    subtitle: "Secure data sharing and IP protection.\r\n<br>\nGranular role-based access control.\r"
-    title: Decide Who Sees and Interacts with Specific Worksheets and Dashboards
+    title: Control Who Sees Specific Worksheets and Dashboards
   - benefitsList:
       - text: >-
-          Instantly identify errors, their propagation chain and root cause, and navigate precedent and dependent cells
-      - text: Understand spreadsheet structure with natural language formulas
+          Quickly identify the root causes of errors, and navigate the propagation chain.
-      - text: Make your models easier to explain
+      - text: Make your models easier to understand with natural language formulas.
+      - text: Identify cell types at a glance (i.e., input, output, numbers, strings, boolean).
     descr: >-
-      **Save countless hours of tracking errors in the spreadsheet.** Visualize model structure, detect errors and potential data inconsistencies in real time, and easily understand formulas.
+      Make your spreadsheets error-proof.
+Get a bird’s-eye view of spreadsheet structure, detect root causes of errors and anomalies.
     infoVideo: >-
       /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.mp4
     infoVideoPoster: >-
       /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.jpg
-    subtitle: "Spreadsheet modeling and auditing.\r\n<br>\nError root cause analysis.\r\n<br>\nBird’s-eye view of model structure.\r"
+    subtitle: "Spreadsheet modeling and auditing.\r\n<br>\nError root cause analysis.\r"
-    title: 'Understand Model Structure, Detect Errors and Anomalies'
+    title: Visualize Spreadsheet Structure, Detect Errors and Anomalies
   - benefitsList:
       - text: >-
           Multiple assumptions can coexist in the same cell.
 The last added value does not overwrite the existing ones.
-Nobody, including the project owner, can modify data entered by others
+Nobody, including the spreadsheet owner, can change data entered by others.
       - text: >-
-          Multiple collaborators can work on the same project, and Visyond will track and report who added which assumptions, when and why
+          Visyond will track  who added each assumption.
       - text: >-
-          Share only specific worksheets, reports and dashboards with specific people for better control over information flow and data privacy
+          Share only specific worksheets and dashboards with specific people for better control over information flow and data privacy.
     descr: >-
-      **Track changes and collaborate across multiple departments and workstreams in a single secure environment** connecting decision makers, analysts, modelers, consultants, clients and prospects.
+      Track changes and collaborate on spreadsheets, analyses and dashboards in a single secure environment connecting decision makers, analysts, modelers, consultants, and clients.
     infoVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
     infoVideoPoster: /video/Track What Is Happening in Your Projects - Visyond.jpg
-    subtitle: "Data governance and audit trail.\r\n<br>\nCollaboration without overwriting data.\r\n<br>\nData gathering without version chaos.\r"
+    subtitle: "Data governance and tracking.\r\n<br>\nCollaboration without version chaos.\r"
-    title: Track What Is Happening in Your Projects
+    title: Track What Is Happening in Your Spreadsheets
   - benefitsList:
       - text: >-
-          Add supporting documents, attachments and comments directly inside the relevant cells so you can easily retrieve them and know who provided them
+          Add attachments and comments in the relevant cells for easy access.
       - text: >-
-          Automatically document the model as you and your collaborators work on it
+          Automatically document the spreadsheet as you and your collaborators work on it.
     descr: >-
-      **Establish a single place to store all your spreadsheet data** - changes, assumptions, documents and conversations - in the same environment where you carry out calculations, analyses and visualizations.
+      Establish a single place to store your spreadsheet data — changes, assumptions, attachments and conversations — in the same environment where you do calculations, create analyses and visualizations.
     infoVideo: /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.mp4
     infoVideoPoster: >-
       /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.jpg
-    subtitle: "Single source of truth and knowledge management.\r\n<br>\nModel documentation at your fingertips.\r\n<br>\nData sharing without external tools.\r"
+    subtitle: "Knowledge management.\r\n<br>\nData sharing without external tools.\r"
-    title: 'Organize Assumptions, Documents and Conversations In Cells'
+    title: Keep Important Information at Your Fingertips
   - benefitsList:
       - text: >-
-          Automate Balance Sheets, Income Statements and Cash Flow statements - just select the drivers and depreciation parameters and Visyond will do the rest
+          Automate Balance Sheets, Income Statements and Cash Flow statements - just select relevant rows and columns in the spreadsheet.
       - text: >-
-          Visyond will automatically calculate growth and changes against previous periods, financial and management ratios
+          Visyond will automatically calculate financial and management ratios.
       - text: >-
-          The statements will remain up-to-date when you change the numbers in the spreadsheet or the settings
+          The statements will remain up-to-date when you change the numbers in the. spreadsheet
       - text: >-
-          Find out if your operations require additional funding in any specific period of the forecast
+          If the forecasts detect that additional funding is required, Visyond will show how much debt and/or equity you need to raise.
     descr: >-
-      **Generate always up-to-date, forward-looking financial statements,**
-      driven by the spreadsheet, and automate the preparation of reports based on your settings and accounting standards.
+      Generate always up-to-date, forward-looking financial statements, and automate the preparation of reports based on your accounting standards.
     infoVideo: /video/Auto-generate Financial Statements Driven by Your Model - Visyond.mp4
     infoVideoPoster: >-
       /video/Auto-generate Financial Statements Driven by Your Model - Visyond.jpg
     subtitle: Reports automation.
-    title: Auto-generate Financial Statements Driven by Your Model
+    title: Automate Pro-Forma Financial Statements
 DemoStripTitle: Flexible.
 Familiar.
 Scalable.
 DemoStripTitleButton: Watch Demo
 DemoStripTitleLink: /demo